 - Tutorial topics provide a step-by-step walk through of a procedure.

-We work closely with a number of different groups within the company, including:
+We work closely with several groups within the company, including:

-We wear many different hats during any given work day:
+We can tackle many different types of tasks during any given work day:

-- Contribute to extracurricular activities and committees to help solve issues and drive initiatives
+- Contribute to extracurricular activities and committees, such as recruiting or our internal conference (NITC), to help solve issues and drive initiatives

 - Technical writing standard tools